Our Campus Facilities

 |Larger Map View | Download PDF|

 Named in honor of the School’s founder, Eliza Bailey Masters, Masters Hall, which dates back to 1921, is the academic hub of the School.
-Renovated in 1972 following a devastating fire and again in 2005, it is a state-of-the-art facility for the twenty-first century.
-The building features the completely refurbished 30,000-volume Pittsburgh Library and McKnight Reading Room where students conduct research with expert guidance from an academic librarian; upper school academic classrooms with Harkness tables and ceiling-mounted LCD projectors; a digital media lab, language lab, and computer lab; and administration and faculty offices.
+Renovated in 1972 following a devastating fire and again in 2005, it is a state-of-the-art facility for the 21st century.
+The building features the completely refurbished 30,000-volume Pittsburgh Library and McKnight Reading Room, where students conduct research with expert guidance from an academic librarian; Upper School academic classrooms with Harkness tables and ceiling-mounted LCD projectors; a digital media lab, language lab, and computer lab; and administration and faculty offices.

-Opened in fall 2004, Morris Hall is the science and technology center named in honor of Life Trustee Susan Follett Morris ’57 and William Morris, and its lobby is named the Coburn Hall Fisher Lobby in honor of Cobey Fisher, Class of 1965.
-The building houses classrooms with Harkness tables and fully-equipped science laboratories for teaching biology, physics, environmental science, and chemistry; faculty offices; two computer studies rooms; and a special lab for independent research.
+Opened in fall 2004, Morris Hall is the science and technology center named in honor of Life Trustee Susan Follett Morris '57 and William Morris, and its lobby is named the Coburn Hall Fisher Lobby in honor of Cobey Fisher '65.
+The building houses classrooms with Harkness tables and fully-equipped science laboratories for teaching biology, physics, environmental science and chemistry; faculty offices; two computer studies rooms; and a special lab for independent research.

 Read about our Science curriculum

 Designed to stimulate the intellectual and social capacities of our fifth through eighth graders, the Middle School building opened in January 2005.
-It houses twelve spacious classrooms; the Great Hall, which accommodates the entire Middle School for morning meeting, assemblies, and special events for the entire school; common areas on each floor for informal meetings and socializing; an art classroom and kiln; and a music room with keyboards.
+It houses 12 spacious classrooms; Doc Wilson Hall, which accommodates the entire Middle School for morning meeting, assemblies and special events for the entire school; common areas on each floor for informal meetings and socializing; an art classroom and kiln; and a music room with keyboards.

 Read about our Middle School

-The campus has five expansive playing fields--Evans Family Field, Reunion Field, West Field, Pamela Clarke Field, and the Greene Family Field and Track--as well as eight tennis courts and the new 75,000 sq. ft.
-Maureen Fonseca Athletics and Arts Center (see below for more details).
+The campus has five expansive playing fields -- Evans Family Field, Reunion Field, West Field, Pamela Clarke Field and the Greene Family Field and Track -- as well as eight tennis courts and the new 75,000-square-foot Maureen Fonseca Center for Athletics and Arts (see below for more details).

 Read about our Athletics program